 Children are embracing the internet with remarkable enthusiasm as they venture online to learn, play, and communicate with their friends.
 Unfortunately, cyberspace is not always a safe place for youngsters to visit.
 Sex offenders use the privacy and anonymity of the internet to prey on vulnerable children and teenagers whose internet access is unsupervised.
-Stay one step ahead of your child by learning of the new and current trends.
+Stay one step ahead of your child by learning of new and current trends.

 The National Center for Missing & Exploited Children disclosed that one in five children ages 10-17 received a sexual solicitation over the internet in 1999.
 (Finkelhor, Mitchell, and Wolak, 2000)